AdriianCOE/HOI4-Map-Editor/README.md

 - Country names, state localizations and other game-data localizations are not loaded from the game yet.
 - Country flags and game icons are not displayed yet.
 - Adjacencies can be inspected, but the full editing workspace is still planned.
-- Strategic Regions and Continents do not yet have complete editing workspaces.
+- Strategic Regions do not yet have complete editing workspaces.
 - Rivers, supply networks, heightmaps and trees are not directly editable.
 - The executable is not currently digitally signed and Windows SmartScreen may display a warning for early preview builds.